cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 This document makes use of two types of blinding variants: multiplicative and additive.
-The advantage of additive blinding is that it allows the client to pre-process tables of blinded scalar multiplications for the group generator.
+The advantage of additive blinding is that it allows the client to pre-process tables of multiples of the group generator.
-This may give it a computational efficiency advantage (due to the fact that a fixed-base multiplication can be calculated faster than a variable-base multiplication).
+This gives computational efficiency advantage, due to the fact that, by using precomputation, fixed-base multiplications can be calculated faster than variable-base multiplications.
 Pre-processing also reduces the amount of computation that needs to be done in the online exchange.

 However, the choice of blinding mechanism has security implications. {{JKX21}}